-It has a minimalistic interface with a number of basic and advanced features.
+It has a minimalistic interface with several basic and advanced features.
 The interface offers you everything from sequencing, mixing, and FX rack to MIDI mapping, MIDI, audio, and automation editing.
 While some of its professional features include high res skins, linked faders, virtual MIDI keyboard, detachable GUI mapping, and many more.

 SoundBridge has a RitMix drum machine that is sort of a compound of MPC Pad Section and 16-Step Sequencer.
 What they do is let you create rhythm and beats, and record them in one place.